Sonoran-Software/Sonoran-Store-Docs/atm-robbery/advanced-docs.md

-            return true or false -- Return true if they have admin, return false if they don't elseif type == 1 then -- Check for notification perms return true or false -- Return true if they have permissions, return false if they don't elseif type == 2 then -- Check for BOLO creation/deletion/view perms return true or false -- Return true if they have permissions, return false if they don't elseif type == 3 then -- Check for permissions to enable/disable cameras return true or false -- Return true if they have permissions, return false if they don't end
+            return true or false -- Return true if they have admin, return false if they don't elseif type == 1 then -- Check for notification perms return true or false -- Return true if they have permissions, return false if they don't elseif type == 2 then -- Check for perms to steal the ATM return true or false -- Return true if they have permissions, return false if they don't end
     end